websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 This article documents how to upgrade Liferay Commerce.
 Users should consider regularly updating to the latest release to receive bug fixes and new features.

-## Upgrading to Commerce 3.0 from Commerce 2.1 and Below
+## Upgrading to Commerce 3.0 from 2.1 and Below

 Starting with Liferay Commerce 3.0, Commerce is now bundled with Liferay DXP 7.3.
 In order to upgrade to Commerce 3.0, you must first upgrade your base Liferay DXP installation to DXP 7.3 and then execute a search reindex.